PenangScienceCluster/SK-DBMS/01-student.md

 1. For one record in Table A, is it possible to appear in Table B multiple times?
 2. For one record in Table A, is it possible that it will not exist at all in Table B?

-The answers correspond to the following notations:
+Draw the symbol from Table A to Table B according to the answers as below:

 <DIV style="font-size: 0.8em;">